Ashwin1102/MLOps-Lab2-Lab4/README.md

  After running this script locally, there should be a `trained_models` and `model_version.txt` in your GCS bucket.
 If you run it one more time, the new model would be uploaded and also the model version increments by one.

 This is a simple model script which we have also used in the previous beginner lab.
 This script includes following fucntions which will form our machine learning pipeline:
-- Download the Iris dataset
+- Download the diabetes dataset
 - Preprocess the data
-- Train a Random Forest model
+- Train a Random Forest Regressor model
 - Evaluate the model's accuracy
 - Save the model to your local machine and to Google Cloud Storage
 - Update the model version in GCS